Hydroamination: History

-Hydroamination is well-established technology for generating fragrances from myrcene.
+Hydroamination was first developed for generating fragrances from myrcene.
 In this conversion, diethylamine adds across the diene substituent, the reaction being catalyzed by lithium diethylamide.
 Intramolecular hydroaminations were reported by Tobin J. Marks in 1989 using metallocene derived from rare-earth metals such as lanthanum, lutetium, and samarium.
 Catalytic rates correlated inversely with the ionic radius of the metal, perhaps as a consequence of steric interference from the ligands.
 In 1992, Marks developed the first chiral hydroamination catalysts by using a chiral auxiliary, which were the first hydroamination catalysts to favor only one specific stereoisomer.
 Chiral auxiliaries on the metallocene ligands were used to dictate the stereochemistry of the product.
 The first non-metallocene chiral catalysts were reported in 2003, and used bisarylamido and aminophenolate ligands to give higher enantioselectivity.